American Financial Group (AFG)

 When insurers sell policies, they protect themselves from extremely large losses or an outsized accumulation of losses with reinsurance (insurance for insurance companies).
 Net premiums earned are therefore net of what’s ceded to reinsurers as a risk mitigation and transfer strategy.

-American Financial Group produced $2.01 billion of net premiums earned in Q3, down 2% year on year.
-But this was still enough to meet Wall Street Consensus estimates.
+In Q4, American Financial Group produced $1.81 billion of net premiums earned, down 2.4% year on year and short of Wall Street Consensus estimates.

-American Financial Group’s EPS grew at an unimpressive 5.1% compounded annual growth rate over the last five years, lower than its 8.1% annualized revenue growth.
+American Financial Group’s EPS grew at a weak 4% compounded annual growth rate over the last five years, lower than its 8.2% annualized revenue growth.
 However, its combined ratio didn’t change during this time, telling us that non-fundamental factors such as interest and taxes affected its ultimate earnings.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-In Q3, American Financial Group reported adjusted EPS of $2.69, up from $2.31 in the same quarter last year.
-This print beat analysts’ estimates by 7.2%.
-Over the next 12 months, Wall Street expects American Financial Group’s full-year EPS of $9.76 to grow 14.5%.
+In Q4, American Financial Group reported adjusted EPS of $3.65, up from $3.12 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects American Financial Group’s full-year EPS of $10.29 to grow 11.9%.

 The debt-to-equity ratio is a widely used measure to assess a company's balance sheet health.
 A higher ratio means that a business aggressively financed its growth with debt.
 This can result in higher earnings (if the borrowed funds are invested profitably) but also increases risk.